History of Xavier London

 Since then, Xavier London has continued to expand.
 With an average of 25 students per year, we’ve moved from Holloway Road to the East End’s Queen Mary University of London, and now to the Kensington neighborhood.

 As the number of students has changed, so have the classes, activities and excursions we offer.
-The business law class has allowed us to visit BP headquarters, meet with former Olympus president Michael Woodford, and talk with American expats living in London.

 Based on student feedback, we condensed our program and moved it forward several weeks.
 This is a new chapter in Xavier London's history, and we can't wait to share it with our students!